aditya4454/whatsappbot/README.md

 ## Try it out..
 Save the following number <a href="#">+1 (415) 523-8886</a> and text "join lucky-change" and start Conversation like:- Hi, what is your name??,can you help me??

-##### Note:- This is bot is static (so if you ask things out of context it will reply a default message), As soon as i learn new things will make it more of a dynamic..
+##### Note:- This bot is static (so if you ask things out of context it will reply a default message), As soon as i learn new things will make it more of a dynamic..